Mrs. Teresa Walker Price

 HISTORIAN for the White Feather Historical and Educational Project

-Miss Teresa was born to Tessie and William E. Jackson, Jr. (1888-1972).
-Her father became locally known as “Billpost” Jackson because of his billboard advertising business.
-Miss Teresa’s grandmother was Nannie Cox Jackson, an intrepid and beloved domestic science teacher at Jefferson School who generously supported the school’s football team and city lunch program.
-After Miss Teresa graduated high school from Jefferson School in 1942, she attended Hampton Institute.
-After passing her final exams, she returned to Charlotteville to teach.
-She and her first husband, Henderson Day Walker, Sr. had two sons who both became well-respected visual artists.
+Miss Teresa was born to Tessie and William E. Jackson, Jr. (1888–1972), who was locally known as “Billpost” Jackson for his billboard advertising business.
+She was also the granddaughter of Nannie Cox Jackson, a beloved domestic science teacher at Jefferson School who generously supported both the school’s football team and the city lunch program.
+After graduating from Jefferson School in 1942, Miss Teresa attended Hampton Institute and, upon completing her final exams, returned to Charlottesville to begin teaching.
+She and her first husband, Henderson Day Walker, Sr., raised two sons who both became well-respected visual artists.
+Miss Teresa taught business and typing at Jackson P. Burley High School and, after becoming certified in library science, continued her career at Lane High School following integration.
+During desegregation, she provided support and introduced African American students to members of the African American community as well as to members of Trinity Episcopal Church.
+In 2019, she was honored with a Martin Luther King, Jr. Community Award, and on December 14, 2025, Mrs. Walker-Price will celebrate her 100th birthday.